zipi/rrr/README.md

 ## November 2019

 This is like a starter project, from this you can build your own.
 I'm naming this rrr-work for reasons that seem obvious to me.
-You'll want your project to have a name that describes it, so where I use rrr in this document substitute a real name that describes the application instead of the technology.
+You'll want your project to have a name that describes it, so where I use rrr in this project substitute a real name that describes your application instead of the technology.

 ### Objectives

-It's been a couple of years since I started a new rails project, there's new stuff to use, and now I'm like "use docker for everything", so
+It's been a couple of years since I started a new rails project, there's new stuff to use, and lately I'm like "use Docker for everything", so
-I needed a container for a greenfield, state of the art, Rails with React project.
-My objective for development containers is to avoid environment alias wranglers like **rbenv** or **rvm**, avoid loading up my actual computer with multiple versions of backported and home-brewed packages, and maximize portability so even a Windows user can use it.
+I wanted an image for a greenfield, state of the art, Ruby on Rails with React project.
+My objectives for development containers are to avoid environment alias wranglers like **rbenv** or **rvm**, avoid loading up my actual computer with multiple versions of backported and home-brewed packages, hide away any networking complexity, and last, and least, maximize portability so that, maybe, you can use it on Windows.

-I wanted a real Linux environment with a good colorized bash shell, command history, and strong vim based IDE, and still let the youngsters use their proprietary GUI IDEs if they need to.
+I wanted a real Linux environment with a good colorized bash shell, command history, a strong vim based IDE, and still let the youngsters use their proprietary GUI IDEs if they need to.
+If you do want a slick editor I have found VSC to be excellent, it has many plugins and the syntax checking and code completion work very well.

-I wanted volatile containers with all work artifacts stored in bound volumes so I could rebuild the image as needed and just start up again where I left off.
+I also wanted removable containers with all work artifacts stored in bound volumes so I could rebuild the image as needed and just start up again where I left off.

 ### What's Here

-The procedure in this Readme to start your React on Rails project will leave you with a project directory that contains 3 sub directories, one for your home directory, one for gems, and one for MySQL data.
-You also have 3 scripts that are just docker run commands, I do it this way because it's what works for me. up-work will bring you to a bash prompt in the home directory with all the good tools at your fingertips. up-root you may never need but it's good to know how to get a root prompt. up-mysql is just to launch an official MySQL8 container with data saved in a bound volume.
+The procedure in this Readme will start your Ruby on Rails with React project and leave you with a project directory containing
+3 sub directories, one for your home directory, one for gems, and one for MySQL data.
+You also have several scripts that are just Docker commands, I do it this way because it's quick to fire up with all the right options. up-net.sh starts a Docker network with a dependable subnet. up-work.sh will bring you to a bash prompt in the app user's home directory with all the good tools at your fingertips.
+You may never need up-root.sh but it's good to know how to get a root prompt.
+And up-mysql.sh just launchs an official MySQL:8 container with data saved in a bound volume.

-What I've got now is ruby 2.6.5, rails 6.0.1, nodejs 12, yarn 19.1, python3.5, lua5.3, and the latest versions the gems that are required for
+What I've got running now is ruby 2.6.5, rails 6.0.1, nodejs 12, yarn 19.1, python 3.5, lua 5.3,
-Rails with React.
-And SpaceVim!
+and the latest versions the gems that are required for Rails with React.
+Oh, and SpaceVim!

-All my scripts and the commands in this readme assume bash, if you're on Windows these will probably not work.
+All my scripts and the commands in this readme assume bash, if you're on Windows these will not work.
+I've tried Git bash (cygwin), and WSL bash both have problems.
+As usual the intential incompatibilites of Windows file systems and end-of-line characters are show stoppers.

- If you're not willing to install Linux over your Windows you'll have to figure out for yourself how to change the code and invoke these scripts and commands, hopefully the intent is clear enough to get you where you need to be.
+If you're not willing to replace Windows with a nice Ubuntu install, or at least dual boot, you'll have to figure out for yourself how to change the code and invoke these scripts and commands, hopefully the intent is clear enough to get you where you need to be.

 ### How to Get It Running

-You've got to have docker running on your computer, but that's the only prerequisite, and that's why I'm all "use docker for everything".
+You've got to have Docker running on your computer, but that's the only prerequisite, and that's a big reason why I'm all "use Docker for everything", just install Docker and then run just about anything.

-Clone or copy this project into your normal directory for work.
-Run a terminal window and change directory into this project.
+Clone or copy this rrr project directory into your normal directory for work, but give it the name of the project you want to build.
+Run a terminal window and change directory into this new project directory.

+#### Rename

+The first thing to do is fix the name, you could keep rrr, but really, you should edit all the scripts and replace rrr with the name you want for your project.
+Keep in mind as you follow these directions, rrr shows up in a few commands, always replace it with your project's name.

+When run, the containers will create the directories they need for binding /home/app, /usr/local/bundle, and /var/lib/mysql.
+These are specified in the up* scripts.
+I like keeping the bound volumes in the project directory, there it's easy to edit outside of the docker container, or erase everything and start over.

+The Next thing to do is make sure your dev container's app user has the same UID and GID as you do so that you can edit outside of the container.
+Do a *ls -ln* to identify your user id numbers and then edit the Dockerfile's addgroup and adduser commands to match.
+This is the main reason to build your own image instead of just downloading one from dockerhub.

-To run the containers you'll need directories to bind at /home/app, /usr/local/bundle, and /var/lib/mysql
+#### Build and run the containers

-	mkdir app data bundle

-The application container depends on a database container, so get that up first.
-If you don't have the official MySQL8 image you'll see it download and then run daemonized.
+Now run the network before you start any containers, or there will be errors.

+	./up-net.sh

+Then you can start up MySQL, unless you have another preference.
+I'm running MySQL 8, there are issues that need be worked around, version 5.7 is easier to get running, and PostreSQL has some great plugins.
+Change the script if required.

 	./up-mysql.sh

-I recommend building the application container yourself, it should work fine with an image from a registry, but building gives you a chance to get any updated packages.
+Build your development image, remember to use your project's name instead of rrr.

 	Docker build -t rrr-work .

-Now you can start a container with the up-work script
+Now you can start a container with the up-work script.

 	./up-work.sh

-That should bring you to a prompt inside the container, but because of the build process the home directory is bare, we don't have the nice bash prompt, correct environment, or SpaceVim.
+That should bring you to a prompt inside the container, but because we mount the app user's home directory it's empty, so we don't have an initialized shell, correct environment variables, or SpaceVim.
-So in the container run:
+In the container run:

 	/tmp/newhome.sh

-And when it's all done exit to stop and remove the container, then start it up again.
+And when it's all done type *exit* then run up-work again.

-	exit
-	./up-work.sh

 Now we have an initialized bash shell, and fresh SpaceVim.
-Run that to get it to install all it's plugins.
+Run *vim* (twice?) to get it to install all it's plugins.

-	vim
+#### Start a rails project

 When SpaceVim is ready, edit a Gemfile